Allan (footballer, born 1991): Senior

 Although born in Brazil, Allan holds dual Portuguese-Brazilian nationality, making him eligible to play for Brazil or Portugal.
-Allan also 'has a distant Italian relative' which qualifies him for an Italian passport and thus the Italian national team.
+Allan also 'has a distant Italian relative' which qualifies him for an Italian passport and thus the Italy national team.
 Sky Sport Italia and TV Luna report that he has been asked 'to switch allegiances to the Azzurri' by national coach Roberto Mancini.
 Manager Tite, on 26 October 2018, named Allan to the Brazilian squad that will face Uruguay and Cameroon in friendlies the following month.
 However, because these were only exhibition matches, Allan still also remained eligible to play for Portugal and Italy at the time.
 He made his senior international debut in the former match, held in London on 16 November, which ended in a 1–0 victory to Brazil.

 In May 2019, Allan was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 On 7 July, he come on as an injury-time substitute in Brazil's 3–1 victory over Peru in the final of the tournament, at the Maracanã Stadium.